Early and Modern Irish

 If you are interested in acquiring a reading knowledge of Medieval Irish, in which the great saga literature of our manuscripts was written, this is the course for you.
 You will enjoy small class sizes and a friendly atmosphere, work with scholars publishing in the field and may avail of the option to study Medieval and Modern Welsh in Wales in your third year.

-The Early Irish course, which is taught through the medium of English, covers the history of the Irish language from its first appearance on the Ogam inscriptions at the dawn of the Christian era in the fifth century, to the highly polished language of the sagas and law texts preserved in the medieval manuscript collections held in the libraries of TCD, the Royal Irish Academy and the National Library, all within a five-minute walk of the Arts building.
+The Early Irish course, which is taught through the medium of English, covers the history of the Irish language from its first appearance on the Ogam inscriptions at the dawn of the Christian era in the fifth century, to the highly polished language of the sagas and law texts preserved in the medieval manuscript collections held in the libraries of Trinity, the Royal Irish Academy and the National Library, all within a five-minute walk of the Arts building.
 The Celtic and Indo-European origins of Irish will be investigated.
 You will come to know the great characters of Early Irish literature, including the tragic Deirdre, the doomed Conaire, the irresistible but irritable Cu Chulainn, the hopelessly infatuated Muirchertach and many more.
 The Pagan and/or Christian character of the literature will be investigated as will topics such as kingship, the heroic biography and the sovereignty goddess.

 The Freshman years